themorlan/openREM/docs/celery-windows.rst

 ########################################
-Daemonising Celery and Flower on Windows
+Daemonising Celery and Flower on Windows - Legacy
 ########################################

 To ensure that the Celery task queue and Flower are started at system start-up